godotgildor/fastq_compression_comparison/README.md

 For **Spring**, I verified that the nucleotide information and the quality information from the uncompressed data exactly matched the input data.

+For **repaq**, I verified that the nucleotide information and the quality information from the ucompressed data exactly matched the input data.

 During **uBAM** and **uCRAM** creation, the input reads are sorted by read name, making comparison of the uncompressed and initial data more challenging.
 For now, I did verify that for at least one read the nucleotides and quality scores match exactly.
 Although a more thorough validation is possible, I feel